MGXlab/Viromics-Workshop-MGX/_episodes/17_binning.md

 ~~~
 {: .language-bash}

-Once you have your BAM files, run CoCoNet with default parameters, and save the
+Once you have your BAM files, install and run CoCoNet with default parameters, and save the
 results in the `3_binning` folder.
 It should take 5-10 minutes.
 Look at questions
 below in the meantime.

 ~~~
-# Run coconet
+# install coconet
+$ pip install --user coconet-binning

+# Run coconet.
+Don't forget to include your username in the command.
-$ coconet run --output 3_binning ...
+$ /home/<USERNAME>/.local/bin/coconet run --output 3_binning ...
 ~~~
 {: .language-bash}